BradyBolton/coast-fire-calculator/README.md

 * monthly contributions
 * initial deposit (principal)

-As the situation becomes less ideal, the coast FIRE number approaches your FIRE number.
+As the situation becomes less attainable, the coast FIRE number approaches your FIRE number.
 Beyond that, FIRE is not possible.
 Using the inputs above, you might see something like this:

 <img src="./docs/graph_example.png" width="720" height="475">